Oysters: Nature’s water filtration system

 Oysters, clams, and other shellfish help remove excess nitrogen from waters by incorporating it into their shells and tissue as they grow.
 Oysters also filter these pollutants by consuming them or shaping them into small packets, which are deposited on the bottom of the sea where they are not harmful.

 But the oyster population is in danger.
-Eighty five percent of their reefs have been destroyed due to rising temps and overfishing.
+Eighty-five percent of their reefs have been destroyed due to rising temps and overfishing.
 The oysters in the Chesapeake Bay could once filter a volume of water equal to that of the entire Bay (about 19 trillion gallons) in a week.
 Today, it would take the remaining Bay oysters more than a year.

 Oysters are making a comeback thanks to recognition of their value, and resultant restoration efforts.
-Towns have considered seeding and growing shellfish as a way to reduce nitrogen levels in coastal waters because they are a cheaper, faster, and more sustainable alternative to building sewers and wastewater treatment systems, according to Joshua Reitsma, a marine specialist with the Woods Hole Sea Grant Program and Cape Cod Cooperative Extension.
+Towns have considered seeding and growing shellfish as a way to reduce nitrogen levels in coastal waters because they are a cheaper, faster, and more sustainable alternative to building sewers and wastewater treatment systems.
+This is according to Joshua Reitsma, a marine specialist with the Woods Hole Sea Grant Program and Cape Cod Cooperative Extension.

 Restored oyster reefs in Harris Creek, on Maryland's Eastern Shore, can now filter the entire volume of the creek in less than 10 days during the summer.
 Each year, the reefs are estimated to remove an amount of nitrogen equivalent to 20,000 bags of fertilizer —a service valued at more than $1.7 million.